adrian77792/Project_3/Project_3/README.md

 ### Main Container
 - Home page is built inside a main container holding partials.
 - Enhances readability and ensures a modular structure.

+### Footer and Header as Partials
+- Both footer and header are created as partial templates.
+- Reused throughout the project → improves consistency and scalability.